Carpal tunnel syndromeMedian nerve dysfunction; Median nerve entrapment

 - Having someone review the position you are in when performing your work activities.
 For example, make sure the keyboard is low enough so that your wrists are not bent upward while typing.
 Your provider may suggest an occupational therapist.

 - You may also need to make changes in your work duties or home and sports activities.
 Some of the jobs linked with carpal tunnel syndrome include those that involve vibrating tools.

-Medications used in the treatment of carpal tunnel syndrome include nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen.
+Medicines used to treat carpal tunnel syndrome include nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen.
 Corticosteroid injections given into the carpal tunnel area may relieve symptoms for a period of time.

 Symptoms often improve without surgery.
 But more than half of cases eventually need surgery.
 Even if surgery is successful, full healing can take months.

-If carpal tunnel is not treated, the nerve can be damaged.
-This damage can cause permanent weakness, numbness, and tingling.
+If the condition is treated properly, there are usually no complications.
+If untreated, the nerve can be damaged, causing permanent weakness, numbness, and tingling.

 When to Contact a Medical Professional